asaikali/remote-mcp-protocol/compose-design.md

   - `compose clean all` applies to all profiles
   - `compose clean postgres` applies to postgres profile only
 - **Clean command scope**: Removes volumes and networks defined in compose.yaml for the specified profile(s) - Docker Compose automatically manages which resources belong to the project
-- `status` command prints out all key connection information developers need to connect to services from their apps or access them via UI (uses the `status.*` label system)
+- `info` command prints out all key connection information developers need to connect to services from their apps or access them via UI (uses the `info.*` label system)
-- `profiles` command lists all available profiles (convenience command, same category as status)
+- `profiles` command lists all available profiles (convenience command, same category as info)
-- The reserved "all" profile works with all commands: `compose status all`, `compose clean all`, etc.
+- The reserved "all" profile works with all commands: `compose info all`, `compose clean all`, etc.

 ## Constraint 9 - Script Behavior & Error Handling